calipho-sib/nextprot-docs/generalities/01_Introduction.md

 Indirections and inference:
 The cascading of graph operations and filters allow indirect requests unreachable with other search engines
-eg: proteins P that interact with substrates of kinase K, or proteins P that interact with a member of family F
+eg: proteins P that interact with substrates of kinase K, or proteins P that interact with a member of family F. or proteins P that interact with at least x proteins containing a domain D.

+The objects of queries and the returned results can be of any type, entries, isoforms, sites, domains, diseases, tissues, peptides, locations...
+We are in the process of buiding a suite of javascript-based widgets allowing appropriated grephical repersentations for the query results.